Portadown railway station: History

 The original Portadown station was sited half a mile east of the present station and opened on 12 September 1842, replacing a temporary station at Seagoe that had opened the preceding year.
 The Portadown station was moved to the present location in 1848 then reverted to its original site between 1863 and 1970.
 Goods traffic ceased on 4 January 1965.

 The present station opened in 1970, replacing a large and largely redundant station.
 At the time (1970) the station was called Portadown - Craigavon West, a title that was quietly dropped after the "new city" Craigavon failed to materialise.
 The layout of the 1970 station was modified in 1997 to allow bi-directional working on all three platforms.
 The lines to Cavan via Armagh (closed 1957), and Derry via Dungannon and Omagh (closed 1965) diverged immediately west of the present station.

 In 2012, work began on a major refurbishment of the station.
 A new, modern building was constructed and a footbridge replaced the subway.
 The refurbishment was completed in 2013.

-Lay-out

-The station has three platforms.
-After the station upgrade being completed in late May 2013 both platforms 1, 2 and 3 have lifts and have disability access.
-Platform 3 is usually used for storage of a train but one departs from this platform occasionally towards Great Victoria Street.
+Layout

+The station has three platforms, which are all fully accessible via lifts, and a footbridge connects platform 1 with platforms 2 and 3.
+The modern station building features ticket machines as well as a ticket office, departure boards, a shop and plenty of seating both in the station's main concourse and on the platforms.
+There are automatic ticket barriers at the entrance to the platforms from the station concourse.
+Platform 1 is used mostly for Southbound Enterprise services and terminating Translink N.I.
+Railways services from Belfast, platform 2 is used mostly for northbound Enterprise services and platform 3 is used for terminating Translink N.I.
+Railways services from Newry or Belfast, and sometimes empty trains are stored at platform 3 as well.
+There are two sidings South of platform 1 sometimes used for storing track machinery e.g. tampers.